 Wichita Family Crisis Center.
 Domestic violence increases at times of elevated stress.
 Staying safe at home isn’t always possible.The Wichita Family Crisis Center offers help for victims of domestic abuse.
 Information is at wichitafamilycrisiscenter.org.

-Wichita Public Library is offering a wide range of resources including e-books and e-audiobooks.
-Wichita Public Library locations are open with limited in-person services.
+Wichita Public Library offers a wide range of resources, including e-books and e-audiobooks.
+Wichita Public Library locations are open for curbside and drive thru service.
 The Library is following guidance from the City, County, State and the Centers for Disease Control & Prevention regarding best safety practices for customers and staff.
-The first hour of operation Monday-Saturday at each location will be reserved for vulnerable populations.
-This includes seniors, pregnant people, individuals with compromised immune systems and other at-risk populations.
-Cardholders can browse the entire collection on the Books-And-More link at wichitalibrary.org.
+Cardholders can browse the entire collection online at catalog.wichitalibrary.org, place holds and pick them up at their desired Library branch location.